openshift/enhancements/enhancements/api-review/custom-tags-aws.md

 All operators that create AWS resources (ingress, cloud credential, storage, image registry, machine-api) will apply these tags to all AWS resources they create.

-userTags that are specified in the infrastructure resource will merge with userTags specified in an individual component.
-In the case where a userTag is specified in the infrastructure resource and there is a tag with the same key specified in an individual component, the value from the individual component will have precedence and be used.
+userTags that are specified in the infrastructure resource will merge with userTags specified in a kube resource.
+In the case where a userTag is specified in the infrastructure resource and there is a tag with the same key specified in a kube resource, the value from the kube resource will have precedence and be used.

 The userTags field is intended to be set at install time and is considered immutable.
 Components that respect this field must only ever add tags that they retrieve from this field to cloud resources, they must never remove tags from the existing underlying cloud resource even if the tags are removed from this field(despite it being immutable).